To see gallery of entire works together, click HERE

 "The queen of the south shall rise up in the judgment with this generation, and shall condemn it: for she came from the uttermost parts of the earth to hear the wisdom of Solomon; and, behold, a greater than Solomon is here." —Matthew 12:42, KJV

 I was studying my scriptures one day and came across the above scripture and I became fascinated with this "Queen of the South" and wondered at who she was and what did it mean that she had the authority to judge.
 Scholars believe Christ was referencing the Queen of Sheba who came to King Solomon to test him with questions in her heart and found that he was as wise as she had heard.
-At the same time I was reading "The Alchemist" and found the character Melchizedek quite interesting, because he is the namesake of Mormonism's highest priesthood and he employs a Urim and Thummim, which is a tool that dates back to the time of Abraham but is also wrapped up into the story of Joseph Smith.
+At the same time I was reading "The Alchemist" and found the character Melchizedek quite interesting, because he is the namesake of the highest priesthood in The Church of Jesus Christ of Latter-day Saints.
+He also employs a Urim and Thummim, which is a tool that dates back to the time of Abraham but is also wrapped up into the story of Joseph Smith.
 I had this image came to mind of a queen wearing the Hoshen of ancient Judaism with a pair of black and white eggs who carried both questions and authority.
 The Urim and Thummim are often depicted as a pair of black and white rocks, but for a woman the eggs seemed more appropriate and symbolic of the choices inherent in the feminine sphere.

 Queen Esther, painting by Minerva Teichert, 1939